kunlei/klian-site-hugo/content/post/opt/linear/benders-decomposition.md

 ---

 Benders decomposition is a potent, albeit advanced, technique to attack optimization problems with certain special structures.
-Specifically, it's applicable when a model possesses the following structure:
+Specifically, it's applicable when a model possesses the following format:

 $$
 \begin{align}